chaseruskin/orbit/docs/src/commands/config.md

 ## __DESCRIPTION__

 This command will alter configuration entries in Orbit's settings file named `config.toml`.
-By default, it will modify the user's config located at
+By default, it will modify the user's config file found at the path read from the environment variable `$ORBIT_HOME`.
-$ORBIT_HOME.

 To access an entry (key/value pair), use dots (`.`) to delimit between intermediate table identifiers and the final key identifier.

 The command modifies the document in three independent stages.
 The first stage modifies the settings by iterating through all defined `--append` values.
 Then, it will insert all `--set` values.
 Lastly, it will remove all `--unset` entries.